 Based on medieval monastic offices, this service takes place in the evening, marking the passing of another day.
 Sung primarily by the choir, Evensong allows those gathered an opportunity for contemplation, prayer, and inspiration.

-Join us on Sunday, November 3 at 5pm as we remember those who have gone before us: our holy forebears who have lived lives of faithful and joy-filled service.
+Join us on Sunday, November 3, 2025 at 5:00pm as we remember those who have gone before us: our holy forebears who have lived lives of faithful and joy-filled service.
 A festive reception to follow.

 Music selections by Frank Ferko, Maxine Thevenot, Peter Aston, Healy Willan, and others.